nicky-nym/nicky-nym.github.io/index.md

 * there will be at least **nine African "megacities" of 10 million people or more** (and more than two dozen African cities of 5 million or more, about the size of metropolitan Washington), but currently 60 percent of Africa’s city dwellers live in slums [^bloomberg]
 * one-third of all of the French Polynesian islands will be submerged[^fast-company]

+> "This will be by far the largest migration of human beings to have ever taken place on the planet ...
+The resulting challenges to the availability of energy and resources and the enormous stress on the social fabric across the globe are mind-boggling ... and the timescales to address them are very short."[^scale] &mdash; Geoffrey West

+> "The UN estimates that each year cities across the world will gain more than 72 million new residents."[^lutter]

+> "averaged over the next thirty-five years, about a million and a half people will be urbanized each week ... the equivalent of another New York metropolitan area [every two months]"[^scale]

+> **120 new cities** are currently being built, **in 40 countries**[^haas]

+> "China ... is on a fast track to build up to **three hundred new cities** each in excess of a million people over the next twenty to twenty-five years. ...
+At the present rate it will be moving the equivalent of the entire U.S. population (more than 300 million people) to cities in the next twenty to twenty-five years."[^scale]

+> "India, for example, will be home to 7 cities with populations greater than 10 million residents by 2050."[^lutter]

+> "projections show that Kinshasa, the capital of the Democratic Republic of Congo, will reach 35 million residents by 2050."[^lutter]

+### <a name="california"></a>California urban growth

 In California alone, "to satisfy pent-up demand and meet the needs of a growing population, California needs to build 3.5 million homes by 2025."[^mckinsey]

 > "Broadly speaking, there is no solution to the California housing crisis without the construction of millions of new houses," said David Garcia, policy director for the Terner Center for Housing Innovation at the University of California, Berkeley.[^buhayar]